An Exfoliation Explanation

 Physical exfoliation: which uses rough, jagged particles to physically scrub your face and clear it of old, gross build up.

-No more!
-Your skin doesn’t need it.
-And over-exfoliating is an altogether terrible idea.
+Over-exfoliating is an altogether terrible idea.
 Your skin has only finite layers.
 And if you overdo it with exfoliation it’ll end up raw and sensitised and thin.
 Ick.
 Don’t.

 Do that, and you'll be rewarded with:

 A face cleared of dead skin cells!
 (Which can cause dullness and congestion.)

 An excellent base for the rest of your routine!
 (Which allows all of your other products to penetrate more deeply and work harder.)